Perry-Pedrosa/RASanalysis/README.md

 Once the merge is completed, decisions around exclusions will be made to ensure the dataset has variety, validity and meets general data ethics standards.
 After excluding data that was not relevent to the model the dataset was reduced from 421 to 279 rows.
 However, additional datapoints from 2023 and 2024 will be used as a true predictive model which will be revisited on the conclusion of the 2024 season.

-5. Clean up data types to ensure compatability with Python reader when loading the data in:
+5. Clean up data types to ensure compatability with R reader when loading the data in:

 ![Data Type](assets/type1.png)